kaxxaoxx09/Data-Analysis-Dashboard-/README.md

 ## I worked on a sales analysis for an e-commerce store, presenting sales trends and top-selling products by company and province.

 ## The report includes:
-1. Monitoring total sales
+1. Monitoring total sales,
-2. Sales by product and brand
+2. Sales by product and brand,
-3. Sales by province
+3. Sales by province.

 ## Project goal:
 To provide the store with specific business tips that help: